broadinstitute/mea-cas13/README.md

 The algorithms developed in this project depend on several Python packages.
 Two principal dependencies are [ADAPT](https://github.com/broadinstitute/adapt/) (which includes the predictive models we use) and [flexs](https://github.com/samsinai/FLEXS) (which implements algorithms for exploring fitness landscapes).

-We've included a script, [`setup.sh`](./setup.sh) that will download the required Python dependencies, and install the mea-cas13 Python package.
+We've included a script, [`setup.sh`](./setup.sh), that will download the required Python dependencies and install the mea-cas13 Python package.

 To setup the package, we suggest cloning the repository and running the setup script as follows:
 ```bash